sbmlteam/jsbml/README.md

 ☮ Licensing and distribution
 ----------------------------

 JSBML uses third-party software libraries; these software libraries have their own copyright statements and distribution terms.
-Please see the file [LICENSE.txt](./LICENSE.txt) for more information.
+Please see the files [COPYING.txt](./COPYING.txt) and [LICENSE](./LICENSE) for more information.

 JSBML is Copyright (C) 2009-2018 jointly by the following organizations: